wyuenho/emacs-corfu-pixel-perfect/README.md

 ### Will this package break when `corfu` changes its API?

-`corfu`'s API has been stable for sometime, while I cannot control what develops over there, I can promise as soon as something breaks, I'll fix it.
+`corfu`'s API has been relatively stable for sometime, while I cannot control what develops over there, I can promise as soon as something breaks, I'll fix it.
 A usable, performant and correct auto-completion UI is very important to me as I use it every day, maintaining stability in this package is a priority for me by default.

 ### Is it slow?